-It is the latest natural element discovered by mankind; it is only one part per billion in the earth’s crust; it’s metal element is one of the necessary strategic reserves of various countries; its price is many times higher than that of gold and diamond… What is it?
-The answer is rhenium metal.
+It is the latest natural element discovered by mankind; it is only one part per billion in the earth’s crust; its metal element is one of the necessary strategic reserves of various countries; its price is many times higher than that of gold and diamond… What is it?
+The answer is the refractory metal rhenium.

 As early as 1872, the Russian Mendeleev predicted according to the elemental cycle law that there is an undiscovered “manganese-like” element in the natural world with an atomic weight of about 190, that is, an unknown manganese element similar to manganese and strontium.

 Until September 5, 1925, at the German Federation of Chemists in Nuremberg, German geochemists Nordak and Taikai announced in public that they used X-spectrum to discover this new element from a large concentration of minerals and rock concentrates.
 This finally reveals the veil of this mysterious element – rhenium.

 Refractory metal rhenium is a metal element having a density of 21.04 g/cm3, a melting point of 3180 ° C, and a boiling point of 5627 ° C. Its lattice type is a close-packed hexagonal structure.
 The pure enamel has a soft texture and the same appearance as platinum and has good mechanical properties.

 Rhenium is soluble in dilute nitric acid or hydrogen peroxide solution, insoluble in hydrochloric acid, and hydrofluoric acid; the valence of rhenium elements is 3, 4, 6, and 7.
 At high temperatures, it combines with the vapor of sulfur to form ruthenium sulfide ReS2, which does not interact with hydrogen or nitrogen, but absorbs H2; it can be oxidized to a very stable heptaoxide (Re2O7).

 It’s been a century since rhenium was discovered, but it’s still a strange element for most people.
 It is inconspicuously ranked 75th in the periodic table of the chemical element, which is almost the last natural element discovered.
 Then why was it discovered so late?